-Illustrated Guide to Equipment Regulations
+Illustrated Guide to Equipment Regulations Assist Hooks

-Assist Hooks

-Assist hooks or other such single hooks that are attached to a lure with a lead constructed of monofilament, multifilament, wire or other such material must conform to the following: When using assist hooks on any artificial lure, other than a skirted luree, the lead cannot be more than 11⁄2 hook's length and the bend of the hook may not be more than 101 millimeters (4 inches), whichever is less, from the closest point of attachment on the lure.
-A maximum of three assist hooks can be used.
+Assist hooks or other such single hooks that are attached to a lure with a lead constructed of monofilament, multifilament, wire or other such material must conform to the following: When using assist hooks on any artificial lure, other than a skirted lure, the lead cannot be more than 1 1⁄2 hook's length and the bend of the hook may not be more than 101 millimeters (4 inches), whichever is less, from the closest point of attachment on the lure.
 Double and treble hooks may not be used as assist hooks.

-International Flyfishing Rules
+International Fly Fishing Rules